-Have you read the introduction, Step 1 and Step 2?
+Have you read the introduction, Step 1, Step 2 and Step 3??
 If not, read those first and then come back.

 Step 4: Becoming super proactive and stressless with this agenda system